Nelson, New Zealand: Parks and zoo

-Nelson has a large number and variety of public parks and reserves maintained at public expense by Nelson City Council.
-Major reserves include Grampians Reserve, close to the suburb of Braemar, and the botanical Reserve in the east of Nelson, close to The Wood.
+Nelson has a large number and variety of public parks and reserves maintained at public expense by the City Council.
+Major reserves include Grampians Reserve, close to the suburb of Braemar, and the Botanical Reserve in the east of Nelson, close to The Wood.

 Natureland Wildlife Trust (formerly Natureland Zoological Park) is a small zoological facility close to Tāhunanui Beach.
-The facility is popular with children, where they can closely approach: monkeys (black-capped capuchins, cotton-top tamarins and pygmy marmosets), lemurs, meerkats, agoutis, porcupines, llamas and alpacas, Kune Kune pigs and peacocks.
+The facility is popular with children, where they can closely approach animals such as: monkeys (black-capped capuchins, cotton-top tamarins and pygmy marmosets), lemurs, meerkats, agoutis, porcupines, llamas, alpacas, Kune Kune pigs and peacocks.
 There are also green iguanas, tropical fish, kākās, keas and other birds including in a walk through aviary.
 Although the zoo nearly closed in 2008, the Orana Wildlife Trust took over its running instead.
 It looked like a bright future ahead for Natureland and its staff, but since the repeated earthquakes in Christchurch in 2011 and the damage to Orana Park, Orana Wildlife Trust are uncertain of the future of Natureland.

 Orana Wildlife Trust have since pulled out of Natureland, which is now run independently.

+Symphony orchestra

+Nelson Symphony Orchestra is a regional symphony orchestra that was originally known as the Nelson School of Music Orchestra, and was established in 1966.
+It became an independent Incorporated Society in 1995, and has been performing as the Nelson Symphony Orchestra since then.